anivanch/sbt-client-py/README.md

 ## Usage
 ### Using as library
-This package mainly provides a single class `SbtClient` with a two public methods: `connect` and `execute`.
-After creating a client call `connect` to find an existing sbt server or start a new one in case none were found.
-Then call `execute` to run sbt commands.
+This package mainly provides a single class `SbtClient`.
+After creating a client, call `connect` to find an existing sbt server or start a new one in case none were found.
+Then call `execute` or `execute_many` to run sbt commands.
 It's important to note that `execute` will only run the first sbt command in the submitted line.